akashacms/akashacms-website/documents/install.html.md

 Then visit [http://localhost:8080](http://localhost:8080).
 This works for me on my Mac OS X laptop and I believe will work on other Unix/Linux/etc type of systems.

+The first command may have to be done this way on most systems:

+    $ sudo npm install -g akashacms

 Installing AkashaCMS on Windows
 ===============================